geerlingguy/mac-dev-playbook/README.md

   1. Set JJG-Term as the default Terminal theme (it's installed, but not set as default automatically).
   2. Install [Sublime Package Manager](http://sublime.wbond.net/installation).
-  3. Install all the Mac App Store Apps (see below).
-  4. Install all the apps that aren't yet in this setup (see below).
+  3. Install all the apps that aren't yet in this setup (see below).
-  5. Remap Caps Lock to Escape (requires macOS Sierra 10.12.1+).
+  4. Remap Caps Lock to Escape (requires macOS Sierra 10.12.1+).
-  6. Set trackpad tracking rate.
+  5. Set trackpad tracking rate.
-  7. Set mouse tracking rate.
+  6. Set mouse tracking rate.
-  8. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).
+  7. Configure extra Mail and/or Calendar accounts (e.g. Google, Exchange, etc.).

 ### Applications/packages to be added: